sayannath/sayannath/README.md

 ## 🔭 I’m currently working on
 <br>
 * I am Machine Learning Engineer and an Android Developer in [@DSCKIIT](https://www.dsckiit.tech).
-From collecting ideas to deploy it is my job in [@DSCKIIT](https://dsckiit.tech/).
+From collecting ideas to deploy it is my job in [@DSCKIIT]         (https://dsckiit.tech/).
 Projects are [here](https://www.github.com/dsckiit)
 <br>
 * I am Deep Learning Reseacher at [IoT Lab KIIT](https://www.instagram.com/iotkiit/).
 I read research papers and find new ways to solve problems using Deep           Learning.
 <br>
 * I am a Machine Learning Engineer at [@KIIT ACM](https://www.instagram.com/kiitacm/) Society.
 From collecting ideas to deploy it is my job in                         [@KIIT ACM](https://www.instagram.com/kiitacm/).
 <br>
 ## 🌱 I’m currently learning
 <br>